WORK OPPORTUNITY TAX CREDIT

-The Work Opportunity Tax Credit (WOTC) is a Federal tax credit incentive available to employers for hiring individuals from certain target groups who have consistently faced significant barriers to employment.
-There are various targeted groups including veterans, people on long-term family assistance, and ex-felons.
+The Work Opportunity Tax Credit (WOTC) is a Federal tax credit incentive available for hiring individuals from certain target groups who have consistently faced significant barriers to employment.
+There are various targeted groups including veterans,people on long-term family assistance, and ex-felons.

 A qualified ex-felon is a person hired within a year of: